h2oai/wave/README.md

 await q.page.save()
 ```

-Note that the the *After* example requires a `box` that specifies where to draw your form.
+Note that the *After* example requires a `box` that specifies where to draw your form.
 This is because you are not limited to using a sidebar, and can use the entire width/length of the page.

 The same technique can be used to update the UI again (or display intermediate results):